MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Add-AppSharedPackageContainer.md

 PS C:\> Add-AppSharedPackageContainer -Path C:\MyFolder\ContosoTestContainer.xml
 ```

-This command deploys the definition described in the ContosoTestContainer file
+This command deploys the definition described in the ContosoTestContainer file.

 ## PARAMETERS